 The reduction of power consumption by networks and devices is fundamentally important to the economic and ecological sustainability of the industry.
-A general industry principle for minimising power usage in network and terminal equipment should pervade all generations of technology and is recognised as an ecological goal as well as having a significant positive impact on the OPEX associated with running a network.
-At present, it is not clear how a new generation of technology with higher bandwidths being deployed as an overlay (rather than a replacement) on top of all pre-existing network equipment could result in a net reduction in power consumption.

-Thus, in the strictest terms of measurable network deliverables, which could enable revolutionary new use-case scenarios, the potential attributes that would be unique to 5G are limited to sub-1 ms latency and >1 gbps downlink speed.
+A general industry principle for minimizing power usage in network and terminal equipment should pervade all generations of technology, and is recognized as an ecological goal as well as having a significant positive impact on the OPEX associated with running a network.
+At present it is not clear how a new generation of technology with higher bandwidths being deployed as an overlay (rather than a replacement) on top of all preexisting network equipment could result in a net reduction in power consumption.
+Thus in the strictest terms of measurable network deliverables which could enable revolutionary new use case scenarios, the potential attributes that would be unique to 5G are limited to sub-1ms latency and >1 Gbps downlink speed.
 II.
-METHODS AND MATERIAL

-Potential 5G use cases

-Imagining the mobile services of the next decade As with each preceding generation, the rate of adoption of 5G and the ability of operators to monetise it will be a direct function of the new and unique use cases it unlocks.
-Thus, the key questions around 5G for operators are essentially:

-a.
-What could users do on a network that meets the 5G requirements listed above that is not currently possible on an existing network?
+METHODS AND MATERIAL Potential 5G use cases Imagining the mobile services of the next decade As with each preceding generation, the rate of adoption of 5G and the ability of operators to monetise it will be a direct function of the new and unique use cases it unlocks.
+Thus the key questions around 5G for operators are essentially: - a.
+What could users do on a network which meets the 5G requirements listed above that is not currently possible on an already existing network? - b.

-b.
 How could these potential services be profitable?